 In this Azure tutorial, we will discuss how to create a QnA bot in azure.
 You can follow the step by step tutorial to create a QnA bot in Microsoft azure.

-Microsoft Bot Framework is an amazing framework that people are using it more and more to build Bots these days because it is so simple to put together a Bot very quick.
+Microsoft Bot Framework is an amazing framework that people are using more and more to build Bots these days because it is so simple to put together a Bot very quickly.

 When talking about the bot framework, and chatbots in general, people usually assume that these are all using some clever logic and Natural Language Processing (NLP) to deliver a chunk of business logic via a natural language interface.